-device firmware that is needed to use certain drivers

-- fs - file system code.
-This is further sub-divided into directories, one per supported file system - include - contains most of the include files needed to build the kernel code.
-It too has further subdirectories including one for every architecture supported - init - contains the initialization code for the kernel and it is a very good place to start looking at how the kernel works contains the kernels Inter-Process Communication (IPC) mechanism such as message queues, semaphores, shared memory.
+all of the system's device drivers live in this directory.
+They are further sub-divided into classes of device driver, for example block firmware device firmware that is needed to use certain drivers file system code.
+This is further sub-divided into directories, one per supported file system include contains most of the include files needed to build the kernel code.
+It too has further subdirectories including one for every architecture supported init contains the initialization code for the kernel and it is a very good place to start looking at how the kernel works ipc contains the kernels Inter-Process Communication (IPC) mechanism such as message queues, semaphores, shared memory.

-• ipc
+• fs

-• kernel
+kernel

-- core subsystems, for example the scheduler.
-The architecture specific kernel code is in arch//kernel. - lib - this directory contains the kernel's library code.
+core subsystems, for example the scheduler.
+The architecture specific kernel code is in arch//kernel.

+lib

+this directory contains the kernel's library code.
 The architecture specific library code can be found in arch/ contains all of the memory management code.
-The architecture specific memory management code lives down in arch//mm/ directory used to hold built modules
+The architecture specific memory management code lives down in arch//mm/ modules directory used to hold built modules net the kernel's networking code, (ethernet, ipv4)